Originally published Dec 14, 2017. Updated Sep 1, 2021.

 Do you want to control your brand and gather customer data?

 - You lose branding power for your company.
-The customer experiences the public marketplace’s brand.
-You may get a small byline as the supplier, but everything about the user experience points back to the B2B marketplace as the facilitator of business, not you.
+The customer interacts with the brand of the marketplace—not yours.
+You may get a small byline as the supplier, but everything about the user experience points back to the B2B marketplace as the facilitator of business.
+This deemphasizes your importance in the buyer’s eyes.

 - You lose control of margin.
 It’s a simple fact.
 Sellers on Amazon pay anywhere from 8%-45% commission on sales.
 Over the long haul, that adds up.

 - You lose visibility into customer data.
-When you launch your own B2B web shop, you can implement a whole host of analytics and business intelligence tools to track customer behavior and preferences.
-This is especially useful when you integrate your eCommerce store to SAP.
+When you launch your own private B2B web shop, you can implement a host of analytics and business intelligence tools to track customer behavior and preferences.
+This is especially useful when you integrate your store to SAP eCommerce.

-What you gain with a manufacturer-branded web shop
+What you gain with a manufacturer customer portal

 The good news is, you don’t have to lose all those benefits.
-You can provide a best-of-breed eCommerce store that’s inspired by B2C.
+You can provide a manufacturer customer portal that’s inspired by B2C user experiences.
 You can leverage Amazon alongside your company-owned web shop.
 Even better, you can integrate your eCommerce store to SAP on Day 1 so your data lives in one place—SAP.
 You can even take your Amazon sales data back to SAP through Corevist web services.
 (More on that below!)

-The things which you give up to Amazon and other public marketplaces are the exact things you gain with an eCommerce store owned and controlled by your company.
-Of course, you also take on the cost of the infrastructure—but solutions like Corevist make that infrastructure highly affordable with flat pricing and no per-order commission.
+The things that you give up to Amazon and other public marketplaces are the exact things you gain with a B2B portal owned and controlled by your company.
+Of course, you also take on the cost of the infrastructure—but managed solutions like Corevist make that infrastructure highly affordable and hassle-free.

-What do you gain with your own eCommerce store?
+What do you gain with your own B2B eCommerce portal?

 - You gain branding power.
 The customer buys from you, trusts you, and comes back to you.